The alpha-effect in a turbulent liquid-metal plane Couette flow

 The numerical test-field procedure also allows the simultaneous calculation of the components of the $\eta$ tensor for the same simulation with its vertical stratification of the turbulence intensity.
 This knowledge is important for the discussion of the question whether turbulence in shear flows can be used for dynamo self-excitation of large-scale magnetic fields.
-Despite the completely different roles played by the spanwise and streamwise directions, we find the two relevant diagonal components of the diffusivity tensor to be nearly equal, i.e., $\eta_{xx}\approx\eta_{yy}$ (Fig.~\ref{f3b}a and \ref{f3bb}a).
-This strikingly high degree of isotropy of the turbulent diffusivity in the $xy$ plane has already been in earlier measurements of turbulent diffusivity in turbulent shear flows \cite{B05,BRRK08}.
-The maximum of $\etaT=(\eta_{xx}+\eta_{yy})/2$ is about 20\% of the reference value $\eta_{\rm T0}$, which agrees with the fact that for $\Rm\ll1$, $\etaT/\eta_{\rm T0}\approx\Rm$ \cite{Sur}.
+Despite the completely different roles played by the spanwise and streamwise directions, we find the two relevant diagonal components of the diffusivity tensor to be nearly equal, i.e., $\eta_{xx}\approx\eta_{yy}$ (Figs.~\ref{f3b}a and \ref{f3bb}a).
+This strikingly high degree of isotropy of the turbulent diffusivity in the $xy$ plane has already been noticed in earlier simulations of the diffusivity in unstratified turbulent shear flows \cite{B05,RK06,BRRK08}.
+The maximum of $\etaT=(\eta_{xx}+\eta_{yy})/2$ is about 20\% of the reference value $\eta_{0}$, which agrees with the fact that for $\Rm\ll1$, $\etaT/\eta_{0}\simeq\Rm$ \cite{Sur}.
 For larger $\rm Rm$ (or for smaller $\rm Pm$) one finds slightly larger numerical values for the eddy diffusivity (Fig.~\ref{f3bb}a).

 The data in Figs.~\ref{f3a}(a) to \ref{f3bb}(a) for $\rm Pm=0.1$ and $1$ lead to a value of about unity for the normalized $\alpha$ effect, $C_\alpha= \alpha\,L/\eta_{\rm T}$, which is also typical for rapidly rotating convection \cite{KKB09}.
 A comparison with the slab-dynamo calculation in \cite{RK06} leads to $C_\alpha\simeq 10$ as required for self-excitation of the magnetic fields.
 This condition is not fulfilled for the present simulations.